 Newer hardware variants

 Newer IV Swinger 2’s are constructed differently from what is described and pictured in Section 3.1 above.
 Instead of using a Perma-Proto board, they use a custom printed circuit board (PCB).
 The PCB is an “Arduino shield”, meaning it has pins that mate directly with the sockets on the top of the Arduino.
 This makes building an IV Swinger 2 much easier and mistake proof.
-Furthermore, there is an option to use solid-state relays (SSRs) instead of the electromechanical relay (EMR) described in Section 3.1.3.3 above.
-The only wires in SSR models are from the PCB to the binding posts.
-SSRs are silent, but more importantly, can handle a higher voltage and should never wear out like an EMR (the downside is that they are more expensive).
-Figure 3-6 below shows the SSR version for PV modules.
-There is also an EMR version of the PCB for PV modules and EMR and SSR versions for PV cells.
+Furthermore, there are options to use solid-state relays (SSRs) or field-effect transistors (FETs) instead of the electromechanical relay (EMR) described in Section 3.1.3.3 above.
+The only wires in SSR/FET models are from the PCB to the binding posts.
+SSRs and FETs are silent, but more importantly, can handle a higher voltage and should never wear out like an EMR (the downside is that they are more expensive).
+Figure 3-63-6 below shows the SSR version for PV modules.
+There is also an EMR version and a FET version of the PCB for PV modules and [deprecated] EMR and SSR versions for high-power PV cells.
 The current software works with all IV Swinger 2 variants, including the older ones.
 Most of what is in this document applies regardless of which variant is being used.
 However, there are a few cases where it is relevant.